Topics

 In addition to restoring your dog’s vision, cataract surgery also reduces their risk of developing painful secondary glaucomas.

-Drawbacks of cataract surgery for dogs
+Risks of cataract surgery for dogs

 While cataract surgery holds high success rates, some dogs aren’t suitable candidates for the procedure.
 For example, diabetes mellitus causes cataracts in 75-80% of dogs within a year of their diagnosis.
-Some of these cases are so severe that they result in glaucomas, so veterinarians may recommend removing the eye instead of the cataract.
+Some of these cases are so severe that they result in glaucoma, so veterinarians may recommend removing the eye instead of the cataract.

 🚨Your vet may also decide that cataracts have progressed too far for them to make a full recovery, especially if your dog is old or has medical conditions like kidney disease that would make surgery a risky endeavor.

 Complications from cataract surgery in dogs are rare, but all surgical procedures can come with risks.
-Post-surgery complications include corneal ulcers, pressure elevations within the eye, and retinal detachment.
+Post-surgery complications include corneal ulcers, pressure elevations within the eye (glaucoma), and retinal detachment.
 Pet owners need to take their dog for a follow-up exam with the surgeon to help identify and prevent issues from developing after surgery.

-Surgery is the only proven cure for cataracts and the sooner your dog can get the procedure, the more likely they’ll have a good long-term prognosis.
+Surgery is the only proven cure for cataracts, and the sooner your dog can get the procedure, the more likely they’ll have a good long-term prognosis.

 Frequently asked questions